The way we treat animals reflects how we treat ourselves and our society. The Greens will work towards ending unnecessary animal cruelty.

-- The elimination of all cruel practices in relation to the breeding, sale and confinement of native animals and companion animals.
+- The elimination of all cruel practices in relation to the breeding, sale and confinement of animals.

 - The end of selective breeding that results in characteristics detrimental to animal health and wellbeing.

-- A ban on the reprisal killing of sharks
+- A ban on the reprisal killing of any wild animal.